 Grundarfjörður village as seen from afar

 I took this photo above of Grundarfjörður from Kirkjufellsfoss waterfall.
 As with other villages and towns on the Snæfellsnes peninsula fishing is the main industry in Grundarfjörður, but tourism is a growing industry as well and there are a lot of organized trips and things to do here.

-The population of Grundarfjörður is around 900.
-The Information Centre in Grundarfjörður is located at the Eyrbyggja Heritage Centre museum - Sögumiðstöðin, where you will also find a café and a couple of small exhibitions depicting the changes in Grundarfjörður's history and technology through the centuries.
+The population of Grundarfjörður is a little less than 900.
+The Information Centre in Grundarfjörður is located at the Eyrbyggja Heritage Centre museum - Sögumiðstöðin, where you will also find a café, a library and a couple of small exhibitions depicting the changes in Grundarfjörður's history and technology through the centuries.

 I especially like the exhibition of the imitation of an old shop, Þórðarbúð from the fifties, and I always pop in for a visit when I visit Grundarfjörður. Þórðarbúð shop was a normal convenience store run by Þórður Pálsson.

 By the exhibition, you will find a children's play area where they can even play with the toys of olden times, animal jaws, horns, and leg bones.

 These two cannons come from a stranded whaler from France, which stranded here in 1720.
 Grundarfjörður has got a special bond with the French and is twinned with Paimpol in France.

-It has been blessed with the gifts of many benefactors of the church, who have given artefacts to the church in remembrance of loved ones.
+It has been blessed with the gifts of many benefactors of the church, who have given artifacts to the church in remembrance of loved ones.